 Why I don’t pray

-Obviously, this post is a little on the sarcastic side to start with, but it is mostly a reminder to myself of different reasons why I don’t pray or why I end up not praying.
+Sometimes I need a reminder to myself of different reasons why I don’t pray or why I end up not praying.
 If I am walking in the Spirit and staying in fellowship with my Lord and Savior then these following remarks will not be true in my life.
 Instead I would have a desire to pray and communicate regularly with the One who has by His mercy and grace brought me out of the miry clay and set my feet on solid ground.

 Random Reasons of why I don’t pray: